justanotherkev/TwinkleTales/README.md

 # AI Story Generation Platform
 ## Overview
-AI story generator and Narrator that takes in speech input and creates a custom story.This includes,
+AI story generator and Narrator that takes in speech input and creates a custom story.

+This includes,

      - images to illustrate the plot

      - narration of the generated story

      - ambient background music to make the story more immersive.

 ## Technologies used

-Frontend - Next JS,
+Frontend - Next JS

-Programming Language - Python,
+Programming Language - Python

-Backend - Fast API,
+Backend - Fast API

-DataBase -  MongoDB,
+DataBase -  MongoDB

-Deployment - Vercel,
+Deployment - Vercel

 ## APIs Used

-Text to Speech - Eleven Labs API,
+Text to Speech - Eleven Labs API

-Speech to Text -  Eleven Labs API,
+Speech to Text -  Eleven Labs API

-Story Generation - OpenAI API,
+Story Generation - OpenAI API

-Image Generation - Replicate API,
+Image Generation - Replicate API

 ## Libraries Used